 |French Southern Territories||Niue||Vatican City|

 |Gabon||Norfolk Island||Wallis and Futuna|

 - Credentials as described in Partner Center authentication.
 This scenario supports authentication with both standalone App and App+User credentials.

 - A customer identifier.
 If you do not have a customer's ID, you can look up the ID in Partner Center by choosing the customer from the customers list, selecting Account, then saving their Microsoft ID.

-- A subscription ID for an active CSP Azure subscription.
+- A subscription ID for an active CSP Azure subscription or an Azure plan.